-- For applicants from high school only, a copy of the student's high school and any previous college transcript(s) and ACT or SAT scores.
+- For applicants from high school only, a copy of the student’s high school transcript, previous college transcript(s) and, if taken, ACT or SAT scores.

 - New and continuing students may apply for admission to the Honors Program.
 Part-time and full-time students in all curricula are welcome to apply.